-If a student chooses to behaviour in an inappropriate way around school, he/she as a minimum will be given a written warning in their student planner.
-For more serious behaviours the member of staff will liaise with the student services team and a more severe sanction will be applied.
+If a student chooses to behaviour in an inappropriate way around school, he/she as a minimum will be

 Below is a guide to out of lesson sanctions.
 This is not an exhaustive list, there may be other situations where the tariffs may be applied after liaison with the Student Services Team.